Are you sick and tired of fleas? Well, you’re not alone. Thousands of US homes struggle with infestations from these external parasites.

 Spice up Your Life

 Try mixing oregano with olive oil.
 No, this is not a pasta recipe.
 The spice actually repels fleas.
 Add one teaspoon of it and three teaspoons of olive oil, and then place it on common flea areas like your cat’s stomach, ears, and neck.
+Also, olive oil has numerous benefits for dogs.

 This wonder plant can calm kitties down and might even give them a good catnap.
 Studies show that lavender works just as well as chemical sprays for fleas.